 This is often the basis behind a Beautiful All Along or She Cleans Up Nicely event; when a character who is seen (rightly or wrongly) as unattractive is gussied up and made the 'Belle of the Ball'.
 However, the main issue at hand is not how other characters see her, but the fact that she sees herself as unattractive.
 If the girl can realize her worth and attractiveness without a makeover, so much the better.

-Sub-Trope of Obliviously Beautiful where an attractive character is simply unaware of their beauty.
+Subtrope of Appearance Angst.
+Compare Obliviously Beautiful, where an attractive character is simply unaware of their beauty.
 Related to Hollywood Homely, where we're either told that the girl is unattractive, or the rest of the cast simply acts as if she is.
 With Suetiful All Along, the author insists the character isn't pretty at the outset, yet lavishes complimentary descriptions on her the rest of the time.

 May occasionally be deliberately invoked as a form of Self-Deprecation or Compliment Fishing.
 But it can often be Truth in Television, if the girl in question has a poor self-image and/or unrealistic ideas of what constitutes beauty.

 - In The Wallflower, where Sunako believes she is ugly simply because a boy she liked told her she was.
 Cue the whole series revolving around her "ugliness", even though she's a bishoujo.

 - Male example: Natsume Takashi from Natsume's Book of Friends has been used to being ostracized or bullied most of his life because people considered him a Creepy Child.
 Thus, he's a bit surprised to find out that many of the kids at his high school consider him quite attractive.

 Natsume: ...Good looks?
 Nobody's ever said that to me before.